purduehackers/sighorse/sighorse-article-on-sighore/sighorse.typ

 = Messily pushing the horsing out to the world
 == Defining SIGHORSE
-Finally, we can unify the two topics we discussed in the previous section: "what if we ran something like Commit Overflow but in the summer and with a focus on whimsy and silliness?"
+Finally, we can unify the two topics we discussed in the previous section: SIGHORSE was proposed as "what if we ran something like Commit Overflow but in the summer and with a focus on whimsy and silliness?"
 Our tenets would be:
 - encourage people to build cool things over the summer!
 - talk about said things!
 - get those things to a presentable state so we could put them in the journal!